MKerbleski/sticky/README.md

-    -- note cannot be dropped on itself or the channel that it is on -- in note-detail put the drop shadow on individual notes instead of the group -- hover on grandchild note expands real slick like
+    -- note cannot be dropped on itself or the channel that it is on -- in note-detail put the drop shadow on individual notes instead of the group -- hover on grandchild note expands real slick like -- enable quill on note detail
+    -- enable quill on note preview